 - Once the virtual network is created, click close.

-- If you want to specify the names and sizes of your virtual machines or the number of ArcGIS Server machines, click Specify names and sizes for the individual machines and click next to proceed with setting these options in the Machine Names pane.
+- If you want to specify the names and sizes of your virtual machines or the number of ArcGIS Server machines, Specify names and sizes for the individual machines.
+Set these properties on the next panel.
+Machine names must be 15 characters or fewer in length.

-- To use a CA certificate, choose Certificate issued by a Certificate Authority, browse to and choose the Pfx File you exported from your certificate, specify the Password set on the file, and, in the Domain Name (Alias) text box, type the CNAME you mapped to the site domain you created in step 8.
-The format of the domain is <domain>.<location>.cloudapp.azure.com.
+- To use a CA certificate, choose Certificate issued by a Certificate Authority, browse to and choose the Pfx File you exported from your certificate, specify the Password set on the file, and, in the Domain Name (Alias) text box, type the CNAME you mapped to your cloud service domain.

-- Review the settings in the Summary pane.
-If anything needs to be changed, click back to go to the pane where you need to change the information.
+- Review the settings in the summary window.
+If anything needs to be changed, click back to go to the panel where you need to change the information.

-- When all settings are correct, click finish to deploy the base ArcGIS Enterprise components.
+- When all settings are correct, click finish to deploy a web GIS.

 When the site successfully deploys, a link to the portal appears in the message box.
-To connect to your portal at a later time, use the URL format https://<DNS_name>.<region>.cloudapp.azure.com/arcgis/home.
+To connect to your portal at a later time, use the URL format https://<cloud service name>.cloudapp.net/arcgis/home.